amoheric/amoheric/README.md

 ## Introduction

 Welcome.
-I am Amoh Adjei Eric, an accomplished Data Scientist with a robust background in computer science, mathematics, and statistics.
+I am Amoh Adjei Eric, an accomplished data scientist with a robust background in computer science, mathematics, and statistics.
 My professional expertise includes data mining, machine learning, and predictive analytics, positioning me as a distinguished figure in data science.
 Beyond technical skills, I am an enthusiastic blogger and an ardent pursuer of new knowledge and experiences.

 ## Page contents
 - [Introduction](#introduction)